 Well, since I was in the mood for another sci-fi novel, I thought that I’d take a look at a second-hand copy of Yvonne Navarro’s 1996 sci-fi horror/thriller novel “Aliens: Music Of The Spears” that I’d originally planned to read a year or two ago.
 Although I couldn’t really get into this novel when I first tried to read it back then, it suddenly became more readable when I tried again a couple of days before writing this review – which was really awesome 🙂

 Although this novel tells a very self-contained “Aliens” story (apart from one brief reference to the movies), it is probably worth watching the films first in order to get an understanding of the series’ famous alien creatures.
 Even so, this isn’t really strictly necessary and this novel probably works well as a stand-alone sci-fi horror novel.

-So, let’s take a look at “Star Trek Voyager: The Murdered Sun”.
+Anyway, let’s take a look at “Aliens: Music Of The Spears”.
 Needless to say, this review may contain some SPOILERS.

 If I had to give it a rating out of five, it would get four and a half.